 Truro BID are a key partner in the Truro Safe scheme.
-Formed in 2013, the Truro Safe Partnership was set up to respond to the need to improve safety in the evening and at night time within the city.
+Formed in 2013, the Truro Safe Partnership was set up to respond to the need to improve safety in the day and evening and at night time within the city.
+Truro Safe aims to tackle day time and anti social behaviour, as well as drinking perceptions.

-The Partnership is made up of licensed traders, taxi operators, the Police, Truro City Council, Cornwall Council, Cornwall Fire, Rescue and Community Safety (CFRCS) Service, Safer Cornwall, Truro BID and the Saturday night support agencies; Truro Street Pastors, Cornwall Resus and the Street Marshals.
+The Partnership is made up of licensed traders, taxi operators, the Police, Truro City Council, Cornwall Council, Cornwall Fire, Rescue and Community Safety (CFRCS) Service, Safer Cornwall, Truro BID and the Saturday night support agencies; Truro Street Pastors and the Street Marshals (at seasonal times).

 Funding currently comes from a number of sources including the Cornwall Community Foundation, Cornwall Councillors grants, Truro City Council and Truro BID.